tnustrings/ct/readme.md

    }
 ``

-then the following chunk will be put where the ``.`` tag is and not to the end of the chunk.
+now the following chunk will be put where the ``.`` is instead of simply being appended to the previous chunk.

 `` #py
    print("inside the loop")
 ``

-go back via ..
+you need to exit this 'ghost'-chunk via ../ to append code after the loop again:

 ``../ #py
-   print("appending to the foo/bar/baz code again")
+   print("after the loop")
 ``

 we open a second file, named zoo.py.